Tyler O'Neill Preview, Player Props: Cardinals vs. Padres

 Padres Pitching Rankings

+- The nine strikeouts per nine innings put together by the Padres pitching staff ranks 11th in the league.

-- The Padres' 3.91 team ERA ranks sixth across all MLB pitching staffs.
+- The Padres have a 3.89 team ERA that ranks fifth among all league pitching staffs.

-- Padres pitchers combine to surrender the eighth-fewest home runs in baseball (143 total, 1.1 per game).
+- Padres pitchers combine to allow the eighth-fewest home runs in baseball (144 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.